influxdata/telegraf/plugins/inputs/syslog/README.md

   # sdparam_separator = "_"
 ```

+#### Message transport

+The `transparent_framing` option only applies to streams.
+It governs the way we expect to receive messages within the stream.
+With the [octet counting](https://tools.ietf.org/html/rfc5425#section-4.3) technique or with the [non-transparent](https://tools.ietf.org/html/rfc6587#section-3.4.2) framing.

+The `trailer` option only applies when `transparent_framing` is `false` - ie., non-transparent transport.

-#### Best Effort
+#### Best effort

 The [`best_effort`](https://github.com/influxdata/go-syslog#best-effort-mode)
 option instructs the parser to extract partial but valid info from syslog
 messages.
 If unset only full messages will be collected.

 #### Rsyslog Integration